 2. Berger Bullets, 1st Edition $31.99

-Sierra Bullet's has generously provided a 5th edition manual that has kept up with industry innovations by updating, yet again, their data to accommodate newer powders and projectiles added to there line.
-Not only is this a great manual, they have also included reloading processes, tools, and firearm cleaning techniques in the manual.
+Sierra bullets have generously provided a 5th edition manual that has kept up with industry innovations by updating, yet again, their data to accommodate newer powders and projectiles added to their line.
+Not only is this a great manual, but they have also included reloading processes, tools, and firearm cleaning techniques in the manual.

-They even went so far to include a section to answer common inquiries from customers from their technical service representatives.
-A total of 1,152 pages that covers rifle and handgun data.
+They even went so far as to include a section to answer common inquiries from customers from their technical service representatives.
+A total of 1,152 pages covers rifle and handgun data.

 My thoughts: I have had the generous opportunity to meet some of the bullet technicians at Sierra and tour their factory in Sedalia, Missouri.
-Yes, they used to do tour's at one point and unfortunately do not anymore (last time I heard).
-I can personally say that their processes of testing various projectiles, reloading room, and testing facility is top notch.
-Duane Siercks is one of the most cool people to talk to there.
-If you ever get the chance, pick his brain on reloading and you will be amazed of all the things you did not know about.
+Yes, they used to do tours at one point and unfortunately do not anymore (last time I heard).
+I can personally say that their processes of testing various projectiles, reloading room, and testing facility is top-notch.
+Duane Siercks is one of the coolest people to talk to there.
+If you ever get the chance, pick his brain on reloading and you will be amazed at all the things you did not know about.
 Their technicians are highly qualified for all of your reloading questions if you ever decide to call them and ask them questions.

-My thoughts: Like previously stated, if you are reloading these projectiles in any of your cartridges, then you need this manual.
-Nosler has literally been one of most favorited by consumers for a long time.
-However, their are just as good and ofcourse better bullets out there.
+My thoughts: As previously stated, if you are reloading these projectiles in any of your cartridges, then you need this manual.
+Nosler has literally been one of the most favorited by consumers for a long time.
+However, there are just as good and of course better bullets out there.
 That’s why you have to love innovation! every year, one of these companies come out with something bigger and better.

 Barnes again provided a great manual of their line of projectiles including the most recently introduced: Maximum-Range X (MRX) hunting bullets, Varmint Grenades (one of my favorites), Triple-shock X-Bullets, XBP handgun projectiles, and their Banded Solids.
 However, some individuals had mention they "failed" to include more than a few data lines for some cartridges.
 However, they had went beyond and above by making the data available online here: http://www.barnesbullets.com/load-data/

-I believe Barnes goal was to switch from the 8 year old manual to look towards the future of going paperless.
+I believe Barnes's goal was to switch from the 8-year-old manual to look towards the future of going paperless.
 Having the manual online in a printable free version is fantastic for reloaders.

 My favorite thing about the book: I like the book, but the online version is tremendous.
 They have included icons with various types of animals underneath each projectile to tell the reloader which is the most optimal for hunting.
 They also can update the website anytime they like, which means that you always have the most current version of load data without having to pay a cent.

 My thoughts: I love Barnes projectiles.
 I have been using them for years.
-With the online reloading manual you literally can not go wrong.
+With the online reloading manual, you literally can not go wrong.
 If you want a hard copy, all you have to do is print it out and throw it in a $1 binder.
-Plus, with the rapid change in the industry, Barnes can update their manual at anytime.
-They might notify you if it changes when you sign up for their email, but I am not sure on that
+Plus, with the rapid change in the industry, Barnes can update their manual at any time.
+They might notify you if it changes when you sign up for their email, but I am not sure about that

 Swift has developed a book designed for hunters.
 The manual itself has 475 pages that go over 86 different cartridges.
 In addition, the manual includes ballistics for each load and the latest powders that are optimal for hunting.
-This book does a tremendous job on talking about the challenges of long range shooting and ballistics down range.
+This book does a tremendous job of talking about the challenges of long-range shooting and ballistics downrange.
 It includes formulas for calculating ballistics while explaining how you find it and what it means.

 My thoughts: If you shoot swift bullets, you will defiantly want this.
 However, it is nice to have some explanation for the guys who don't shoot very far and want to learn how to "improve their game" a little bit more.
 Moreover, this book does have great information from experienced hunters who are worth reading what they have to say.